 How Much Does Starting a Yard Card Business Cost?

-This will vary based on the decisions you ultimately make for your business set up.
+This will vary based on your decisions for your business setup.

 2. Do You Need A Website For Your Yard Card Business?

-You could possibly be successful without a website, but when people are looking for something they naturally turn to Google.
+You could be successful without a website, but when people are looking for something, they naturally turn to Google.